 Emma Jackson is an organizer, writer and campaigner based on Treaty 6 territory in Edmonton, AB.
 She grew up in the Canadian labour movement and first cut her organizing teeth in the student fossil fuel divestment movement.
 She now works for the global climate justice organization 350.org, organizes locally with Climate Justice Edmonton, and sits on the board of the Alberta Workers' Association for Research and Education (AWARE).
 She's passionate about how we can build transformative mass movements, defeat Pierre Poilievre and the rise of the far-right, and win the world working people deserve.

 Dave Meslin is a renowned urbanist, community organizer, and author of the bestselling book Teardown: Rebuilding Democracy from the Ground Up -- described as a “handbook of democratic solutions.”

 Born in Sucker Creek Cree First Nation, Lewis Cardinal was nine when he joined his father in Edmonton.
 His dad, vice-president of the Indian Association of Alberta, inspired him to become a community and political activist.
-He studied at the University of Alberta, earning a PhD in Indigenous Education, afterwards teaching in the Department of Educational Studies.
+He studied at the University of Alberta in the Indigenous Peoples’ Education PhD program, as well as teaching in the Department of Educational Policy Studies and the School of Native Studies.
 Politically active, he ran for municipal and federal office.
 As an educator and communicator, Cardinal emphasizes creating links among Indigenous communities and between their communities and non-Indigenous communities.